 The Disclosure Committee, as described below, was established by us to ensure compliance with the reporting requirements established by the SEC and is made up of certain key employees of the Company.
-The Disclosure Committee currently consists of Joseph A. García (Senior Executive Vice President, CFO, Chief Administrative Officer and Secretary), the chairman of the committee, Albert Rodriguez (Chief Operating Officer), Alex Aleman (Senior Vice President of Operations), Roberto Castro (Vice President of Finance), Frank Soricelli (Corporate Controller), Nelson Santos (Vice President of Management Information Systems), Magalis Necega (Vice President of Human Resources), and Jeannette Menendez (SOX and Internal Audit Manager).
+The Disclosure Committee currently consists of José I. Molina (CFO), Albert Rodriguez (Chief Operating Officer), Richard D. Lara (Executive Vice President & General Counsel), Alex Aleman (Senior Vice President of Operations), Roberto Castro (Vice President of Finance), Frank Soricelli (Corporate Controller), Robert Acosta (Vice President of Information Technology) and Jeanette Menendez (SOX and Internal Audit Manager).
+Mr. Molina is the Chairman of the Disclosure Committee.